Wondering how to entertain a 2 year old? Here are 33 things to do with your toddler, from arts and crafts to sensory play and learning fun!

 I hope you’ve gotten a few ideas from these easy activities for two year olds!
 Now you can practice life skills, play games and toys, and create arts and crafts activities right at home.

 These activities can come in handy, whether you need your child to burn energy or be entertained—all without getting off the couch.

 - The Best Activities to Do with 2-Year-Olds

-Don’t forget: Join my newsletter and download the printable pack below:
+Don’t forget: Join my newsletter and grab your printable pack below: